jkozik/k8sIngressSetup/README.md

 </body>
 </html>
 ```
+In the scripts above, verify that the ingrewss has an ADDRESS that points to the LAN, outside of the cluster.

 Or, anywhere on the home LAN, one can access the nginx server through the ingress controller
 ```
 jkozik@knode202:~/k8sIngressSetup$ curl -H "Host: k8s.kozik.net" 192.168.100.200:31125